README

 In terms of functionality, Symbex is designed to search Python code for functions and classes by name or wildcard.
 It provides the ability to filter results based on various criteria, including function type (async or non-async), documentation presence, visibility, and type annotations.

-command performs AST analysis on Python source code.
+On the other hand, Chastenโs analyze command performs AST analysis on Python source code.
 It allows users to specify a project name, XPATH version, search path, and various filtering criteria.
 Chasten supports checks for inclusion and exclusion based on attributes, values, and match confidence levels.
 The tool also provides extensive configuration options and the ability to save results in different formats, including markdown.

 In summary, while both Chasten and Symbex serve the common purpose of analyzing Python source code, Chasten offers a more versatile and user-friendly CLI with additional features of configuration and result management.
 Symbex, on the other hand, adopts a concise CLI with a focus on searching and filtering functionalities.
 The choice between the two tools depends on the userโs preferences and specific requirements for Python code analysis.